mjhoffm2/ReactTrainingTutorial/Part-3-%2D-Basic-Front-End-Application-Skeleton-with-React%2DRouter-and-React%2DBootstrap.md

 ```ts
 <Route path={`/channels/:channelId/view`} component={ViewChannel}/>
 ```
-Then when the ViewChannel component, is rendered, the section of the url which matched `:channelId` will be assigned to `props.match.params.channelId`.
+Then when the ViewChannel component, is rendered, the section of the url which matches `:channelId` will be assigned to `props.match.params.channelId`.
 Note that even if we navigate to a url like `/channels/3/view`, the url parameter will be the string `"3"`, not the number `3`.

 In the `mapStateToProps` method, the `ViewChannel` component uses the `channelId` url parameter to select a specific channel from the Redux store.
 It would be more efficient if we stored the channels in the Redux store as a map instead of an array, but this isn't an issue for our small application.